-The gruesome tale of “the most haunted house in New Orleans”
+The Gruesome Tale of “The Most Haunted House in New Orleans”

 “When she rushed towards it, the woman vanished but a sock was shoved in the baby’s mouth,” Smith said.

-Others say they have seen the ghost of a little girl playing around the mansion.
-Many haunted tour guests have photographed orbs and ectoplasm along the balcony when they are near the home.
+Others say they have seen the ghost of a young girl playing around the mansion.
+(Possibly a slave girl.)
+Many ghost tour guests have photographed orbs and ectoplasm along the balcony when they are near the home.

 “And, of course, we’ve had over 100 people faint on the tour.
 All in the same place in the area right across from the courtyard in someone’s driveway and it’s sort of been where the onlookers would have been standing the night of the incident,” Smith told us.